tbobm/tbobm-blog/content/posts/complete-health-checks/index.md

 **Combining Multiple Health Check Sources**:

 Complete Health Checks provide more granular health insights, making them valuable for multiple system components:

 - **Load Balancer (ALB, NLB, API Gateway)**: Uses health checks to determine if an instance should receive traffic.
 - **Container Orchestrator (Kubernetes, ECS)**: Uses readiness probes to decide when an instance is ready for service.
 - **ECS Task-Level Health Check**: Ensures that only fully configured instances join the service.

 By leveraging both **liveness** and **readiness** checks correctly, applications can achieve higher availability, prevent misconfigured deployments, and optimize request handling.

 ## Conclusion

 Implementing both liveness and readiness checks ensures that your application remains not just available, but fully operational and efficient.
 This approach helps catch misconfigurations early, optimizes resource usage, and prevents unnecessary downtime.

-No matter the deployment platform [Kubernetes][k8s], [ECS][ecs], or anything that supports health checks integrating these checks strengthens reliability and predictability.
+No matter the deployment platform [Kubernetes][k8s], [ECS][ecs] or anything that supports health checks integrating these checks strengthens reliability and predictability.

 Want to see a minimal implementation?
 Check it out here: [complete-health-checks-design][health-check-repo]